 What Causes a Sinus Infection?

-Some people suspect that the sinuses are the reason behind the cold symptoms like puffy face, runny nose, coughing, or facial swelling.
+Some people suspect that the sinuses are the reason behind cold symptoms like a puffy face, runny nose, coughing, or facial swelling.
 But that’s not the case.
 The sinus cavities are just hollow chambers to make the skull lighter.
 These cavities have a mucus layer that is channeled to the nasal passage.
 That helps the nose to stop the dust particles from entering the body.

 Virus and bacteria